agentrickard/domain/domain_conf/README.txt

 ----
 4.3   Using domain_conf.inc

-The normal method for using hook_domainconf() is to have the hook implemented in other modules.
+The normal method for using hook_domain_conf() is to have the hook implemented in other modules.

 However, the community development process may mean that it will take time for